Fund for the Future

 To effectively tackle the world’s most pressing and complex problems, young people must be engaged as lifelong leaders who share responsibility for our global community.

 “AMIGOS was so key in helping me figure out what I wanted to do.
 Initially, I thought, it has to be medicine or public health, etc., but I actually met some really interesting diplomats, foreign service officers, and USAID officials in my AMIGOS work and, again, decided that was what I wanted to do.
-So that is what I ended up doing, and I have done that 37, 38, years now.
+So that is what I ended up doing, and I have done that for nearly 40 years now.
 I give back to AMIGOS because it was the most consequential experience of my youth and put me on the road to a wonderful career in public service.
-AMIGOS nurtured my passion and potential as an effective leader and manager and set the stage for my success as a Foreign Service Officer...”
+AMIGOS nurtured my passion and potential as an effective leader and manager and set the stage for my success as a Foreign Service Officer.”

 Ambassador Arnold Chacón, ‘74, ‘75, ‘76, ‘77, ‘78, ‘79